Online M.S. in Financial Crime and Compliance Management

 Take a stand against data breaches, financial fraud, internal corruption, and even organized crime by arming yourself with the managerial, technological, and analytical skills that enable you to identify, prevent, and protect organizations from fraud and financial crimes.
 Engage your investigative mind and put your analytical abilities to work with an online degree program designed to help you advance in – and eventually lead – fraud prevention efforts at any organization, large or small, public or private.

-Utica University’s fully online and flexible degree programs enable you to balance your personal and professional responsibilities while gaining the analysis skills and valuable insights to create positive change for organizations in business, health care, education, and more.
+Utica University’s fully online and flexible degree programs enable you to balance your personal and professional responsibilities while gaining the analysis skills and valuable insights to create positive change for organizations in health care, education, and more.

 Advance Your Competencies with the Latest Technologies and Skills

 Utica University’s online M.S. in Financial Crime and Compliance Management combines the areas of management, technology, and analytical skills with a global understanding of economic crime.
 The innovative curriculum is designed to advance the competencies of experienced professionals in law enforcement, private corporations, government, and military in managing advanced resources to combat financial crime.
 This program will also support your preparation for the Association of Certified Fraud Examiners (ACFE) and Certified Anti-Money Laundering Specialist (CAMS) examinations.

 Application of principles and practices of compliance and operational risk assessment and mitigation to the management of fraud prevention detection, and investigation.

 Designed to familiarize students with innovative analytic approaches used to perform complex fraud analysis.
 Topics include: link analysis, data mining, advanced statistical tools, case management systems and expert system approaches such as neural network early-warning software.